-Despite the fact that I’ve been a beauty journalist for a going on a good seven years now, I can count on both hands the number of facials I’ve had in that time.
-Give me a thorough rub down or hoove shaving pedi any day, but thus far I’ve either found facials far too ‘blah’, significantly uncomfortable (just the thought of extractions make me shudder) or a full-on facial disaster zone (like that time I got signed off of work for two weeks with dermatitis from forehead to nips - true story).
+Despite the fact that I’ve been a beauty journalist for years, I can count on both hands the number of facials I’ve had in that time.
+Give me a thorough rubdown or hoof-shaving pedi any day, but thus far I’ve found facials either far too ‘blah’, too uncomfortable (just the thought of extractions makes me shudder) or full-on disastrous (like that time I got signed off of work for two weeks with dermatitis from forehead to nips - true story).

 What is a Hydrafacial?

-In short, whatever you want it to be thanks to the fact that it’s customisable, but the basic formula involves lymphatic drainage massage, exfoliation by way of glycolic or salicylic acid solution (or whatever exfoliating acid suits you best), extraction via a very satisfying sucky device (technical term), more often than not a blast of LED light to nix bacteria and boost collagen production and finally a serum ‘infusion’ to leave skin soft and smooth.
-To clarify, here’s what a Hydrafacial generally involves in four steps:
+It's whatever you want it to be, thanks to the fact that it’s customisable.
+But the basic formula involves lymphatic drainage massage, exfoliation by way of a glycolic or salicylic acid solution (or whatever exfoliating acid suits you best ), extractions via a very satisfying sucky device (technical term), more often than not a blast of LED light to nix bacteria and boost collagen production , and finally a serum ‘infusion’ to leave skin soft and smooth.
+Here's what my customised Hydrafacial involved:

-1. Cleanse and exfoliation.
-As I’ve got a problematic relationship with glycolic acid (see dermatitis above), my aesthetic specialist opted to use salicylic acid peel to clarify pores and generally loosen crud.
+1. Cleansing and exfoliation.
+As I’ve got a problematic relationship with glycolic acid (see my dermatitis hell, above), my aesthetic specialist opted to use a gentler salicylic acid peel to clarify pores and generally loosen crud.

-5. Lymphatic drainage massage.
+4. Lymphatic drainage massage.
 This boosts circulation and blood flow to the skin, bringing nutrients and oxygen to the skin’s surface while reducing puffiness and water retention.
-Where this sits in the Hydrafacial routine can vary - at Epilium & Skin it was midway through an hour long treatment.
+Where this sits in the Hydrafacial routine can vary - at for me, it was midway through an hour-long treatment.

-4. Rejuvenation.
-Red and infrared LED comes to the fore to rev up collagen production while bringing down inflammation and even upping your natural vitamin D production.
-If you’re dealing with frequent breakouts, your therapist may opt for antibacterial blue light too to encourage the P.acnes bacteria to take a hike.
+5. Rejuvenation.
+Red and infrared LED comes to the fore to rev up collagen production while bringing down inflammation and even upping your natural vitamin D production .
+If you’re dealing with frequent breakouts, your therapist may opt for antibacterial blue light too, to encourage the P.acnes bacteria to take a hike.

 What are the results?

-This depends on your goal and how your Hydrafacial was customised but expect a smoother skin texture, a noticeable increase in hydration, fewer apparent fine lines and a reduction in sebum levels and breakouts if you’re oil-prone (that’d be me).
-Founder of The Esho Clinic and award-winning cosmetic doctor Dr Tijion Esho underlines that it is especially effective for those seeking both rejuvenating and purifying benefits (i.e, you want to smooth out fine lines but also tackle blackheads):
+This depends on your goal and how your Hydrafacial was customised, but expect a smoother skin texture, a noticeable increase in hydration, fewer apparent fine lines and a reduction in sebum levels and breakouts if you’re oil-prone (that’d be me).
+Founder of The Esho Clinic Dr Tijion Esho loves the fact that it tackles congestion AND signs of ageing:

-“For those with congested skin the HydraFacial really comes into its own.
-There’s no other treatments out there for congested skin that’s as gentle (a lot of people find that peels are too harsh for them) but gives results.
-HydraFacial is also really effective for patients looking to smooth out fine lines, as the treatment rejuvenates skin.”
+“For those with congested skin, the HydraFacial really comes into its own.
+There are no other treatments out there for congested skin that are this gentle (a lot of people find that peels are too harsh for them) but still give results.
+HydraFacial is also really effective for patients looking to smooth out fine lines.”

-If you’re looking for a special occasion glow-giver, it’s got legs as far as instant gratification goes for most of us too:
+If you’re looking for a special occasion glow-giver, this facial has got legs as far as instant gratification goes, says Esho:

-A bum facial may be a step too far for some (my bum for one doesn’t get many/ any outings in drizzly Britain but you do you) but (t) it’s not really a surprise that the option’s there in this here Insta era.
+A bum facial may be a step too far for some (my bum for one doesn’t get many outings in drizzly Britain, but you do you).
+But it’s not really a surprise to me that the option’s there in this-here Insta era.

-As the versatility of the treatment would indicate, a Hydrafacial serves to benefit nigh on everyone - it can help to rid pores of bacteria and sebum if you’re breakout prone, diminish the appearance of wrinkles if preventing premature ageing is your main aim and even decrease the likelihood of pigmentation over time with the addition of a vitamin C booster.
+Thanks to the versatility of the treatment, a Hydrafacial serves to benefit nigh on everyone - it can help to rid pores of bacteria and sebum if you’re breakout-prone, diminish the appearance of wrinkles if preventing premature ageing is your main aim, and even decrease the likelihood of pigmentation over time with the addition of the vitamin C booster.

 Adverse reactions are extremely rare, unlike other facials or non-invasive treatments, and the fact that the Hydrafacial is performed using a machine and to a specified routine means that results are generally very consistent.
-That said, it’s not an all-round miracle worker - if you’ve got active acne, rosacea, dermatitis or any other inflammatory skin condition, you’ll have to give it a miss until any flare-ups have subsided, and it’s also not yet been approved for use in pregnancy.
-Otherwise it’s a goer for most of us and experts recommend a monthly treatment in order to optimise results - an Express Hydrafacial at Epilium & Skin comes in at £120, so it’s certainly no bargain but for the significant payoff you’re likely to see it could be a wise investment depending on your priorities (I think I’d keep my bum out of the picture).
-It’s special occasion stuff, and I’ll definitely be booking in a few more before my wedding in August alongside more regular mini-LED facials at The Light Salon.
-Overall, as usual, Beyoncé is most definitely onto something.
+That said, it’s not an all-round miracle worker.
+If you’ve got active acne, rosacea , dermatitis or any other inflammatory skin condition, you’ll have to give it a miss until any flare-ups have subsided, and it’s also not yet been approved for use in pregnancy.
+Otherwise, it’s a goer for most of us, with experts recommending a monthly treatment in order to optimise results.
+Priced at roughly £130 in London, it’s certainly no bargain but with the significant payoff you’re likely to see, it could be a wise investment.